Skip to content

 A

-Parasitism of Demodex is confirmed in approximately 30–74% of patients with chronic blepharitis, and it is estimated that there are about 25 million potential patients in the United States1).
-The parasitism rate increases with age, reaching 20–30% in the 20s, over 80% in those aged 60 and older, and nearly 100% in those aged 70 and older1).
-According to a population survey published in the Japanese Meibomian Gland Dysfunction Clinical Practice Guidelines 2023, the prevalence of MGD reaches 21.6% in the 40s, 41.9% in the 60s, and 63.9% in the 80s, and Demodex is thought to be involved in some of these cases4).
+Demodex infestation is confirmed in approximately 30–74% of patients with chronic blepharitis, and it is estimated that there are about 25 million potential patients in the United States1).
+The infestation rate increases with age: 20–30% in the 20s, over 80% in those aged 60 and older, and nearly 100% in those aged 70 and older1).
+In a Japanese population survey, the prevalence of MGD was 21.6% in the 40s, 41.9% in the 60s, and 63.9% in the 80s, and Demodex is thought to be involved in some of these cases4).

 Microscopic image of Demodex blepharitis.
-Demodex mites and eggs attached to an eyelash follicle are visible.
+Demodex mites and eggs attached to eyelash follicles are visible.

 Huo Y, et al. First case of Phthirus pubis and Demodex co-infestation of the eyelids: a case report.
 BMC Ophthalmol.
 2021.
 Figure 2.
 PMCID: PMC7937296.
 License: CC BY.

-Microscopic findings of Demodex in the patient’s right eye: (a) a group of mites and eggs associated with an eyelash follicle, (b) eggs (arrow), larvae with three pairs of legs (arrowhead), and adults with four pairs of legs (*).
-This corresponds to the detection of mites by microscopic examination discussed in section “2.
+Microscopic findings of Demodex in the patient’s right eye: (a) a cluster of mites and eggs associated with eyelash follicles, (b) eggs (arrow), larvae with three pairs of legs (arrowhead), and adults with four pairs of legs (*).
+This corresponds to the detection of mites by microscopic examination discussed in the section “2.
 Main Symptoms and Clinical Findings.”

-Typical complaints are chronic itching of the eyelid margin, burning sensation, and foreign body sensation.
-Itching tends to be stronger in the morning and at night, and patients often describe it as “the edge of the eye is itchy” or “the base of the eyelashes tingles”1).
+Typical complaints include chronic itching, burning sensation, and foreign body sensation at the eyelid margin.
+Itching tends to be stronger in the morning and at night, and patients often describe it as “the edge of the eye feels itchy” or “the base of the eyelashes tingles”1).
 It may be accompanied by discharge, tearing, photophobia, and blurred vision, with symptoms recurring in cycles of remission and exacerbation.

-The impact of Demodex blepharitis on patients’ QOL is not small.
-Reports indicate that 80% of patients experience effects on daily life, 47% have difficulty driving at night, and 34% experience restrictions on contact lens use or makeup1).
-Complaints such as a sensation of eyelash sticking, eyelash loss, and makeup coming off easily are also characteristic1).
+The impact on quality of life in patients with Demodex blepharitis is not insignificant.
+According to reports, 80% of patients experience effects on daily life, 47% have difficulty driving at night, and 34% have restrictions on contact lens use or makeup1).
+Complaints such as a feeling of eyelash clumping, eyelash loss, and makeup coming off easily are also characteristic1).

-Diagnosis of Demodex blepharitis is based on slit-lamp examination with a diffuser.
-The following findings are noted1)2)4):
+The diagnosis of Demodex blepharitis is primarily based on observation using a slit lamp microscope with a diffuser.
+The following findings are noted1)2)4).

 • Eyelid margin redness and telangiectasia